JijaProGamer/youtube-selfbot-api/README.md

 // continues the video on a page
 // You must call initWatcher before this await api.playVideo(page)

+// seeks to an time
+// You must call initWatcher before this

+await api.seek(page, time)

 // Gets current statistics about a watcher
 // You must call initWatcher before this